MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-plan.md

 If you run into compatibility issues or want to ensure that your organization's applications are compatible from day one, App Assure and Test Base for Microsoft 365 can help.

-With enrollment in the [App Assure](/windows/compatibility/app-assure) service, if you find any problems with an existing application as you migrate to Windows Sun Valley, Microsoft will help you remedy those application issues at no cost.
+**App Assure**: With enrollment in the [App Assure](/windows/compatibility/app-assure) service, any app compatibility issues that you find with Windows Sun Valley can be resolved.
+Microsoft will help you remedy application issues at no cost.
 Since 2018, App Assure has evaluated almost 800,000 apps, and subscriptions are free for eligible customers with 150+ seats.

-For software publishers, systems integrators, and IT administrators, [Test Base for Microsoft 365](https://www.microsoft.com/testbase) (currently in public preview) is a service that allows you to validate your apps across a variety of Windows feature and quality updates and environments in a Microsoft-managed Azure environment.
+**Test Base for Microsoft 365**: For software publishers, systems integrators, and IT administrators, [Test Base for Microsoft 365](https://www.microsoft.com/testbase) (currently in public preview) is a service that allows you to validate your apps across a variety of Windows feature and quality updates and environments in a Microsoft-managed Azure environment.
 Enterprise organizations can also nominate their software publishers for participation by completing a short form.

 You might already be using App Assure and Test Base in your Windows 10 environment.
 Both of these tools will continue to function with Windows Sun Valley.